It’s Alive!: Frankenstein, 200 Years

 Delivery of Work – Shipping of Work to ABW

 - Deliver works to Asheville BookWorks (ABW) via mail or hand delivery (1 – 5 PM) for receipt at ABW no later than July 27, 2018.
 Work delivered after Friday, July 27, 2018, may not be included in It’s Alive: Frankenstein, 200 Years.
 Artists are responsible for shipping costs, including insurance, with the carrier of their choice to and from Asheville BookWorks.
 All work must be shipped in a reusable carton and/or include return packing, with a return shipping label and correct pre-paid postage also included.
-Please include the printed ENTRY FORM with your work.
+Please include the printed ENTRY FORM with your work (you can download it by clicking here).

 - All shipping and shipping insurance costs to and from the Gallery are the responsibility of the artist.
 When packaging work for shipping, please keep in mind the person who will have to repack the work.
 Please pack with reusable bubble wrap, paper, or cardboard.
 No styrofoam peanuts.